Polynomial-B/shirtify-mern-frontend/README.md

 ## Shirtify

-Shirtify is an application where users can customise shirt colours and add image URLs to create t-shirts that can be added to a  private 'Wishlist' and be seen by other people in the 'Browse' section.
+Shirtify is an application where users can customise shirt colours graphics to create t-shirts that can be added to a private 'Wishlist' and can be seen by other people in the 'Browse' section.
 ### Concept

 We wanted to create an application that allowed users to customise t-shirt designs where they could be saved to their Wishlist (a prototype shopping basket).